 Is education the right job for me?

-The field of education is a most important one.
+The field of education is a very important one.
 Education jobs are a good career choice if you want to contribute to your community and to the future of your country.
 But few education jobs are as high paying as jobs in business.
 If making lots of money is important to you, then education may not be right for you.

 Teaching is a good job for outgoing people.
 It is not a good job for people who have trouble speaking in front of a group.